lucyllewy/lucyllewy.com/content/posts/android-vs-iphone/index.en.md

 ---
 title: "Android vs. iPhone"
 date: 2010-07-12 04:19:50
-published: true
+published: false
 categories: [random]
 wpid: 711
 ---

-THM supposes it had to happen, the inevitable iPhone against Android post.
-While THM has owned an android for approximately a year now, he couldn't resist the lure of an iPhone and went out and bought one the moment they were available on the Vodafone network in the UK.
-He posted about the purchase and initial thoughts on the same day, and at the time said that the iPhone was better.
+Dani supposes it had to happen, the inevitable iPhone against Android post.
+While Dani has owned an android for approximately a year now, they couldn't resist the lure of an iPhone and went out and bought one the moment they were available on the Vodafone network in the UK.
+They posted about the purchase and initial thoughts on the same day, and at the time said that the iPhone was better.
 Is this still the case?

 The iPhone is certainly faster than the HTC Magic when using the Android 1.6 Operating System.
 However, Android has come a long way since the release of "Donut" and is now sitting at version 2.2 "FroYo".
-THM has, since the post "iPWNed", updated the version on his Magic to the Cyanogen Mod unofficial release of the Android firmware.
+Dani has, since the post "iPWNed", updated the version on his Magic to the Cyanogen Mod unofficial release of the Android firmware.
 The version is equivalent to Android 2.1, and from the splash screen at boot up you know that it's going to look pretty.
 The boot up Android logo on the stock Google firmware is just a boring textual "Android" with a glow scrolling from right to left occasionally.
 On the Cyanogen mod this has been usurped with the green android in the centre of the screen and what can only be described as a particle fountain on either side causing swirls of particles to envelop the android.
-It needs to be seen to understand what THM sees in it.
+It needs to be seen to understand what Dani sees in it.
 The smoothness of this animation is impressive and shows the hard work of both the Cyanogen Mod team and the core Android developers at improving the speed of the entire system.

 That makes them equal..
 -----------------------